 Who or What Exactly is a Contractor?

 When referring to residential construction, the term “contractor” may refer to anybody from the trim painter to the general contractor, sometimes known as the top banana.
 The general contractor is the person who recruits and controls teams of subcontractors, who are responsible for the majority of the work.
-House flippers sometimes become general contractors in order to save costs throughout the process of renovating properties prior to placing them on the market.
+House flippers sometimes become general contractors to save costs throughout the process of renovating properties before placing them on the market.

-A general contractor must don a number of different hard helmets.
+A general contractor must don several different hard helmets.
 Here are the responsibilities:

 • Helps customers make sense of their thoughts and formulates actionable plans based on those thoughts